learningOrchestra/docs/docs/database-api.md

 # /api/learningOrchestra/v1/dataset

-The **dataset** resource is used to manages datasets, datasets are downloaded in CSV format and parsed into JSON format where the primary key for each document is the filename field contained in the JSON file.
+The **dataset** resource is used to manages datasets, datasets are downloaded in CSV format and parsed into JSON format where the primary key for each document is the datasetName field contained in the JSON file.

 ## Downloads dataset from URL